h2oai/h2o-llmstudio/README.md

 ### Example data:
 We provide an example dataset (converted dataset from [OpenAssistant/oasst1](https://huggingface.co/datasets/OpenAssistant/oasst1)) that can be downloaded [here](https://www.kaggle.com/code/philippsinger/openassistant-conversations-dataset-oasst1?scriptVersionId=126228752).
 It is recommended to use `train_full.csv` for training.
+This dataset is also downloaded and prepared by default when first starting the GUI.

 ## Training your model